WHAT WE DO

 Identify, isolate and fix database pain points.

 Build secure, scalable and highly resilient data platforms.

 Remove server sprawl.
 Improve Performance.
 Reduce Risks

-We are a Microsoft Partner and offer support for your database platform, resolving database issues, ensuring high performance and data resilience.
+Riley Waterhouse are a Silver Microsoft Partner and offer support for your database platform, resolving database issues, ensuring high performance and data resilience.

-We provide consultancy and guidance for technology reviews and implementors offering clients assurance, technology proof or concepts, fall back support services and outsourced database development projects.
+We provide consultancy and guidance, offering clients assurance, technology proof of concepts, fall-back support services and outsourced database development projects.

 We provide SQL Server skills that can be used alongside your existing development teams.
-Database design, schema design, T-SQL code and performance tuning are just some of the services we offer.
+Database design, database development and performance tuning are just some of the services we offer.

 The most common projects we work on are: